HammerMuseum/hammer-channel/README.md

 Stylelint is currently enforcing a rule aimed at reducing nesting and encourages BEM style classes.
 [If you aren't familiar in writing BEM, you should read the supporting documentation](./docs/BEM.md).

+### resources/js/lib components

+During the migration from Vue 2 to Vue 3, we had to replace some components which were imported from external libraries with custom components which were based on the original components from these libraries (Bootstrap and vuetensils).
+These all live in this directory, hence the naming convention.